-The aim of the Master's thesis is stated in the corresponding syllabus, which is obtained at the department office.
+The aim of the Master's thesis is stated in the corresponding syllabus.
 In general, the thesis shall reveal that the student:

 - has gained insight into the methodology for planning and performance of a scientific project, - has the qualification of using knowledge on such a level to carry out a given, scientifically interesting task, - is able of communicating well in both writing and speech, - is able to profit by advanced literature in the major subject and to apply results thereof in the thesis work, - has the skills of documenting the work in a scientifically conventional way.